hibbitts-design/hibbitts-design-org-learn/pages/03.openpublishingspace/05.gitsync-configuration/docs.md

 ![](../../images/open-publishing-space-git-sync-2---install-and-configure-on-reclaim-hosting/tap-the-arrow-square-button-to-once-again-preview-the-site.png)

-##### 3.23 To test your Git Sync configuration, tap on the "View Content Repositiry" link
+##### 3.23 To test your Git Sync configuration, tap on the "View Content Repository" link

 Note: you can change this link to also go directly to the displayed page in your Active Theme settings